Ex-Proud Boys leader Enrique Tarrio sentenced to 22 years in prison for Jan. 6

 Tarrio’s sentencing is the last in a series of historic seditious conspiracy cases brought by the Justice Department after the Capitol was attacked.

-On Thursday, Proud Boys Joe Biggs and Zachary Rehl were sentenced Thursday to 17 years and 15 years respectively – the second and third highest sentences handed down.
-Dominic Pezzola, the only Proud Boy not convicted of sedition, received a sentence of 10 years in prison on Friday for other serious felony convictions.
+On Thursday, Proud Boys Joe Biggs and Zachary Rehl were sentenced Thursday to 17 years and 15 years respectively — the second- and third-highest sentences handed down.
+Dominic Pezzola, the only Proud Boy not convicted of sedition, received a sentence of 10 years in prison Friday for other serious felony convictions.

 “Today, the leader of the Proud Boys, Enrique Tarrio, learned that the consequence of conspiring to oppose by force the lawful transfer of presidential power is 22 years in federal prison,” Garland added.